Drug & Alcohol Rehab in Irvine

 Learn more about choosing between NHS and private rehab by calling our team on 0800 088 66 86

 If you are attempting to use NHS rehab treatment, you will find that each local area has different levels of funding allocated for rehab treatment.

 This means that the experience is not the same for everyone.

-Often that funding is ring-fenced and you will be required to go before a funding committee in order to state why you should be able to receive the NHS’s rehab services.
+Often that funding is ring-fenced and you will be required to go before a funding committee in Irvine and state why you should be able to receive the NHS’s rehab services.

 As someone struggling with their addiction, this can be a challenging process.

 It’s also a process that can, for lots of people with addiction, take too long.